How to Use Teleport to Share a Keyboard, Mouse, & Clipboard Between Different Macs

 Teleport is a great free app that lets you share a single keyboard and mouse between multiple Macs, in addition to providing for a single clipboard and even the ability to drag and drop files between different Macs without using traditional file sharing.
 This is ideal solution for those of us who have a desk with a couple Macs and don’t want to constantly flip between different keyboards, mice, and trackpads, instead you can use a single Macs keyboard and trackpad/mouse and control them all.

-The primary Mac with keyboard and mouse will be referred to as “server” and other Macs as “client”.
-All Macs must be on the same network, Teleport works over both Wi-Fi and ethernet.
+For reference, the primary Mac with keyboard and mouse will be referred to as “server” and other Macs as “client”.

 - First download Teleport on all Macs involved, it’s free and you can download it here